msvh5vxc62-boop/adlp-validator-clean/GOVERNANCE.md

 # ADLP Governance

-The Autonomous Defect Language Protocol is an open specification.
+The Autonomous Defect Language Protocol (ADLP) is an open specification for representing machine diagnostic events using standardized canonical codes.

-Goals:
+## Registry Authority

+The official ADLP registry defines valid:

+- domains
-- interoperability across autonomous systems
+- systems
-- transparent defect reporting
+- fault types
+- severity levels
-- machine-readable diagnostics
+- actions

-Changes to the registry or protocol are proposed via pull requests.
+The canonical registry is maintained in this repository.

+## Versioning

-Registry versions follow semantic versioning:
+ADLP follows semantic versioning:

 MAJOR.MINOR.PATCH

+Example:

+1.1.0

+Registry changes are versioned separately from protocol revisions.

+## Contributions

+Contributions to the registry may include:

+- new domains
+- new systems
+- new fault types
+- new severity rules

+All proposed additions must:

+- maintain backward compatibility
+- include documentation
+- include example packets

+Pull requests are reviewed before acceptance.

+## Reference Implementation

+This repository includes the official reference validator for ADLP.

+The validator ensures:

+- canonical code correctness
+- registry compatibility
+- packet schema compliance

+## Certification

+ADLP certification programs may exist in the future, but the protocol itself remains open and implementable by anyone.

+## Status

+Current status: Experimental protocol.

+Future versions may introduce additional fields and context structures.